C-D-Lewis/node-microservices/README.md

 Each app has a `config-default.json` that is created if no `config.json` exists, and in most cases the app will function normally.
 However, apps that require special keys (Spotify, DarkSky weather etc.) will not.
-Each module uses `config.requireKeys()` to declare a schema that must exist in the app's config file, or else it will not start.
+Each module uses `config.requireKeys()` to declare a partial schema that must exist in the app's config file, or else it will not start.
 For example, app logging:

 ```js
 config.requireKeys('log.js', {